bigbizze/pinescript-docs/final_combined_manual.md

 Note that:

-- The `time` and `time_close` variables returns a timestamp in [UNIX time](https://en.wikipedia.org/wiki/Unix_time), which is independent of the timezone selected by the user on his chart.
+- The `time` and `time_close` variables returns a timestamp in , which is independent of the timezone selected by the user on his chart.
 In this case, the chart's time zone setting is the exchange time zone, so whatever symbol is on the chart, its exchange time zone will be used to display the date and time values on the chart's cursor.
 The NASDAQ's time zone is UTC-4, but this only affects the chart's display of date/time values; it does not impact the values plotted by the script.
 - The last `time` value for the plot shown in the scale is the number of milliseconds elapsed from 00:00:00 UTC, 1 January, 1970, until the bar's opening time.
 It corresponds to 17:30 on the 27th of September 2021.
 However, because the chart uses the UTC-4 time zone (the NASDAQ's time zone), it displays the 13:30 time, four hours